mlbrnm/Mirthquake/README.md

-A tool built for my company to stress test Mirth Connect servers.
+A quick tool I built for my company to stress test Mirth Connect servers.
 Could probably be adapted to lots of HL7 stress testing use cases by modifying the message and pre/post message encapsulation.

-Built on top of this project:
+Built on top of the hl7.py file from this project: https://github.com/Tremmors/pyMedicalSimulators
-https://github.com/Tremmors/pyMedicalSimulators

 MIT License: